eastgenomics/eggd_dx_checker/README.md

 ## What does this app do?

-App to check for affects of weekly DNAnexus updates
+App to check for affects of weekly DNAnexus updates.

 ## What are typical use cases for this app?